DeepFryGirl/DeepFryGirl.github.io/personalityINDEX.md

 - Principled
 - Passionate
 - Altruistic
-Allegedly, I'm one of the rarest personality types of all!
+<p> Allegedly, I'm one of the rarest personality types of all! </p>

  <div>
  <div>